QasimK/programmers-compendium/software-development/apis.md

 ## REST

-A set of patterns and guidelines.
-Universally used as REST-over-HTTP.
+A set of patterns and guidelines \(a software architectural style\).
+The transport protocol is not defined, but universally REST is used as REST-over-HTTP.

 A RESTful API[^1] is about _resources_[^2]_,_ where resources are _hypermedia_.
 Note that URLs are resources \(not verbs/actions\).
 You should spend your time defining the [media types](https://www.iana.org/assignments/media-types/media-types.xhtml) used for resource representations, which includes the [link relations](https://www.iana.org/assignments/link-relations/link-relations.xhtml) that the resource may contain.

 HATEOAS means clients know one entry point \(the bookmark\) and the media types used for resource representations beforehand.
 What does the entry point return?
-In theory this allows you to control your namespace at will; in practise clients may hardcode URLs and you need backwards-compatibility during the transition to a new URL namespace anyway.
+In theory this allows you to control your namespace at will \(i.e. changing object hierarchies or resource names at will\); in practise clients may hardcode URLs and you need backwards-compatibility during the transition to a new URL namespace anyway.
 It also allows you to specify actions that may dynamically change depending on the resource's state.
 You may want to use [links in headers](https://tools.ietf.org/html/rfc5988 "IETF RFC describing link relations between resources").
 In practise, decisions are made when the api integration code is written, not at run-time, as opposed to how we use links in web.
 HATEOAS requires hypermedia-aware media types such as HTML, Atom and SVG - hyperlinks, which XML and JSON don't define though there certain extensions to these that do.

 Version via content-type headers: `application/vnd.mycompany.myapp.myresource+json; version=1.0` \(or just a completely custom header\); or inside the URL \(hostname, **path** or query parameter\).